Find news, events, articles, videos, and more that answer your questions and keep you up-to-date.

 Stay informed on compliance updates

-Many companies believe legal process outsourcing (LPO) vs. insourcing (or doing it in-house) to be an either-or proposition.
-Yet as firms search for creative solutions for legal tasks, many are discovering the benefits of an integrated solution, one that merges internal and external resources.
+Many organizations believe using outsourced legal service providers (alternative legal service providers) vs. insourcing (or doing it in-house) to be an either-or proposition.
+Yet as organizations search for creative solutions for legal tasks, many are discovering the benefits of an integrated solution, one that merges internal and external resources.

 Let’s take a closer look at the rationales for insourcing and outsourcing, the complications that may arise with both, and some recommendations for choosing the appropriate vendor.